gardner589/rails-contacts/README.md

 * You'll get the model spec examples to pass
 * Use `ActiveRecord` methods to accomplish this.
-* You'll also need to create a couple of migrations! :shipit:
+* You'll also need to create a migration! :shipit:

 ## Before you start

 ### After you've forked and cloned this repo

-* Run `bundle install` and `rake db:migrate` at the terminal
+* Run `bundle install`, `rake db:migrate`, and `rake db:test:prepare` at the terminal
+> `rake db:test:prepare` just checks to see if there are any pending migrations for our test database, and make sure our test environment and development environment are in-sync when we run our tests.

 * Run `rake db:seed` at the terminal to populate the db with seed data
 	* Take a look at the file `db/seeds.rb` to see how this actually works